Skip to content

 The above fields are required.
 The program also considers other parameters to calculate the date, namely:

-The "Start date forecasts" field allows you to manually set a start date for the calculation.
+You can use the “Start Date Forecasts” field to manually set a start date for the calculation.

-When adding or modifying a system, you can set the frequency of periodic inspections.
-Automatic calculation is suggested by default, in accordance with legal requirements.
+When you add or modify an installation, you can set the frequency of periodic checks.
+By default, the automatic calculation is suggested, in accordance with legal regulations.

-You can also choose to specify a custom period or disable forecasts for the system.
-A custom period is used when a different maintenance schedule has been agreed upon with the customer.
-Disabling this prevents you from seeing forecasts for systems you installed but don't maintain.
+You can also choose to specify your own timeframe or to disable Forecasts for the installation.
+You use a custom timeframe when a different maintenance schedule has been agreed upon with the customer.
+Disabling this prevents you from seeing Forecasts for installations that you have installed but do not maintain.

 Forecast properties